Things you should know about Ads Quality

 When it comes to Ads Quality, there's a lot to learn.
 Based on what we've heard from our advertisers writing in, at conferences, and on forums, we've taken the time to put together what we believe you should know about Ads Quality.There might not be ads on all search results, even for queries that advertisers are bidding on.

 Remember that competition is only one of the variables that determines your actual CPC.
 The price you pay for a click is also determined by the quality of your ads and the context of the person’s search terms, among other factors.
 If your ads and landing page are low quality, you may find that your actual CPC is close to your maximum CPC, even though there is low competition for the search terms that triggered your ad.
-And in some cases, low-quality ads may hardly show at all (even if you keep raising your bid), because those ads don't exceed our quality thresholds.
 When your ads do show, keep in mind that you'll never be charged more than your maximum CPC for a click (unless you use automated bidding), no matter how low your ad quality.

-To show more relevant information to users, we include the expected impact from your extensions and other ad formats when calculating your Ad Rank, which also takes into account your bid and the quality of your ad and landing page, Ad Rank thresholds, and the context of the person’s search.
+To show more relevant information to users, we include the expected impact from your extensions and other ad formats when calculating your Ad Rank, which also takes into account your bid, the quality of your ad and landing page, Ad Rank thresholds, and the context of the person’s search.

 We consider several factors when determining whether to show an ad extension on Google, including the position of your ad on the Google search results page (for example, some extensions only show in ads above search results).
 We also require a minimum Ad Rank (factoring in your extensions) before showing extensions.
 Keep in mind that raising your bid, improving your ad quality, or both, can improve your Ad Rank.
 And improving your Ad Rank increases the chances of your ad extensions showing with your ads as well as the likelihood that your ad will get more clicks.

-Ad quality is calculated based on your expected clickthrough rate, ad relevance, and landing page experience.
+Ad quality is calculated based on auction-time estimates of your expected clickthrough rate, ad relevance, and landing page experience.
 Your bid is not considered when determining the quality of your ads.

-For ads in top positions above Google search results, we use the same Ad Rank formula, based on your bid, the quality of your ad and landing page, the context of the person’s search, and the expected impact of extensions and other ad formats.
-However, only ads that exceed a certain Ad Rank threshold are eligible to appear in these positions.
-The higher the ad quality , the lower the CPC threshold.
+For ads above Google search results, we use the same Ad Rank formula, based on your bid, the quality of your ad and landing page, the context of the person’s search, and the expected impact of extensions and other ad formats.
+However, only ads that exceed the higher Ad Rank thresholds are eligible to appear above Google search results.
 This ensures that quality and relevance play an even more important role in determining the ads that show above search results.
 It can help to make sure that people see higher quality ads higher on the search results page, and that the Actual CPC paid by advertisers reflects the prominence and value of the ad’s location on the page.